 Porting llama.cpp's ggml core from C to C+

-We have been porting the C core of a llama.cpp fork, targeted at macOS, Apple Metal, Q4_K, and Qwen-3.5, from C to C+.
-The project has two goals, weighted equally:
+We have been porting part of the C core of a llama.cpp fork, targeted at macOS, Apple Metal, Q4_K, and Qwen-3.5, from C to C+.
+It is worth being precise about what this is meant to prove, because the obvious reading is the wrong one.

 Targeting collapses a 102k-line tree into a bounded job.
 The compiled-.c set is exactly six ggml files, about 22k lines.
-Everything else (the llama layer, the Metal host glue, the GPU shaders, the CPU op implementations in C++) stays as it is.
-None of that was ever C in scope.
+Everything else (the llama layer, the Metal host glue, the GPU shaders, the CPU op implementations in C++) stays exactly as it is.
+None of that was ever in scope, and that is the point: the surrounding project does not migrate, does not get wrapped, and does not change architecture.

-An honest status: we are not C-free yet.
-Two of the six files are fully ported, four are partial, and the milestone that prompted this post is that all of the auxiliary C shim and glue is gone.
-The only C left is the six ggml target files themselves.
+Completion is not the metric.
+Two of the six files are fully ported, four are partial, and all of the auxiliary C shim and glue is gone.
+Whether the count is two files or six, the property under test is the same, and these are the questions that actually matter:

 The method: a dogfood loop